streambased-io/streambased-demos/cases/8_Fake_Invoice_Scam/README.md

 Technically the only scam that occurs here is the invoice that does not have a delivery attached to it.
 However, for the purposes of this demonstration that is not important.
 All that is being demonstrated is that the AI agent can search for these kinds of discrepancies.

+Have a further poke around using the AI assistant and see if you can find all of the discrepancies in the dataset.
+For example, we can tell that the dataset must have been designed very poorly as duplicates of primary keys can be found.

 ### Shutting down